magenta-cuda/wp-db-tools/readme.txt

 3. Diff Tool - Detail View

 == Changelog ==
+= 2.2 =
+* fix broken RegEx's which failed to match some SQL operations as it should
+* support logging SQL SELECT operations
 = 2.1.1 =
 * fix diff tool so that it correctly handles tables with multiple primary keys = 2.1.0.2 =